Metz Cathedral: The Gothic Cathedral

 The reconstruction of the cathedral in the Gothic style was proposed in about 1220 by the bishop of Metz, Conrad III of Scharfenberg, the chancellor of Frederick II, Holy Roman Emperor.
 The work began under James of Lotharingia (Jacques de Lorraine, Jakob von Lothringen), the head of the chapter, who became bishop in 1239.
+The art historian Alain Villes has argued that the documents of about 1220 concern confirmations of the chapter's prebends rather than the start of building work, and that the reconstruction of the cathedral and of the collegiate church of Notre-Dame-la-Ronde began around 1235–1240.
 Construction began at the west end of the nave and continued to the transept and the old choir, which was still in place until the end of the 15th century.
 The vault of the new structure was not planned to be higher than 30–35 meters.